Until recent decades confessional Presbyterianism was virtually extinct in the homeland of the Westminster Confession

 Initially a partnership between All Saints Presbyterian Church and Greenville Presbyterian Theological Seminary in the USA, Westminster's purpose was to supply the growing need for suitably trained church-planting ministers.

 Its first student, Benjamin Wontrop, completed his studies in 2016 and is now Minister for Pastoral Care at All Saints; he was quickly succeeded by Nathan Hilton and Florian Weicken, who have gone on to plant churches in pioneering fields.
-In October 2020 Westminster Presbyterian Theological Seminary became an independent academic institution.
-Degree courses continue to be accredited by Greenville.
+In October 2020 Westminster Presbyterian Theological Seminary became independent of its parent church, All Saints Presbyterian; degree courses continue to be accredited by Greenville.